Showing posts with label history. Show all posts

 Memorial Day 2025

 I always return to Memorial Day not only as a moment of remembrance, but as a reminder of responsibility.
-If you’ve read my earlier reflections—on the quiet lessons of cemeteries, the fraying threads of our civic fabric, or the unfinished work we inherit as citizens—you know I believe history isn’t just something we study; it’s something we carry.
-Memorial Day, especially, asks us to slow down and shoulder that burden.
-It’s not only about honoring the fallen, but about asking what we owe them—what kind of country we are building in their absence, and whether we are prepared to defend the ideals they died for with our words, our votes, and our daily lives.
+If you've read my earlier reflections on the quiet lessons of cemeteries, the fraying threads of our civic fabric, or the unfinished work we inherit as citizens, you know I believe history isn't just something we study; it's something we carry.
+Memorial Day forces me to stop scrolling and actually think.
+Not just about the dead, but about what I'm doing with what they left me.
+Am I building something worth their sacrifice?
+When I vote, when I speak up, when I choose how to spend an ordinary Tuesday - am I honoring what they died for, or am I just coasting?

 There is a quiet place in the heart of Philadelphia, bracketed by trees and hemmed in by the rhythm of the city.
-Washington Square—once a burial ground, then a grazing field, later a parade ground—holds beneath its grass the remains of thousands of unnamed soldiers who fought for the fragile, radical idea of American independence.
+Washington Square was once a burial ground, then a grazing field, later a parade ground, ultimately holding, beneath its grass, the remains of thousands of unnamed soldiers who fought for the fragile, radical idea of American independence.

 "Freedom is a light for which many men have died in darkness."